Manea railway station: History

 In 1966, the Minister of Transport Barbara Castle refused British Rail's request to close the station, although she did agree to the closure of the stations at Stonea and Bentley.

+In August 2023, a new station car park was opened.

 Services

 On Mondays to Saturdays, Greater Anglia operates one train every two hours in each direction between Peterborough and Ipswich.
 These services use British Rail Class 755 bi-mode units.

 There are seven trains per day (four towards Peterborough and three towards Cambridge) operated by CrossCountry on the Stansted Airport to Birmingham route.
 These use British Rail Class 170 diesel units.

 Greater Anglia services stop at Manea on Sundays (twelve services a day, six each way).
 The first service is the 09:03 to Peterborough, the last is the 20:11 to Colchester via Ely and Ipswich.

-The station has benefitted from an on-site ticket machine since late October 2018, situated on the south side of the line (next to the down line for trains travelling towards March and Peterborough).
+The station has had an on-site ticket machine since late October 2018, situated on the south side of the line (next to the down line for trains travelling towards March and Peterborough).